 Evidence of sufficient consumer demand in your market

+To make a good impression on venture capitalists, you’ll want to demonstrate that your product has a large potential market.
 Big markets where people spend big bucks are attractive to VCs because, naturally, they want a return on their investment.
 But how big?
 According to Allan Wille, CEO of analytics and metrics platform Klipfolio, there’s no firm definition of a big market.
 But he cites $1 billion globally as a good place to start.

 Wille also recommends focusing in on the particular part of that $1 billion market you plan to serve.
 This segment, called your “addressable market,” includes businesses that need what you sell and fit the size, profile, and geography of your target company.
 When talking to VCs about your addressable market, you’ll want to tell them a) how much your target businesses spend annually and b) the cumulative annual rate at which these businesses are growing.
 This will help you get venture capitalists to take notice.

 As venture capitalists are well aware, dreamers grow like wildflowers.
 Doers are a different breed.
 This is why prospective VCs want to know what you (and/or your team) have done in the past to prove that you can execute on your idea.
 Show that when you hit the infamous “trough of sorrow,” a term Y Combinator’s Paul Graham used to describe the low point that can occur after a setback, you’ll pull through.
 What are your team’s strengths?
 What have they accomplished?
 To increase your chances of getting funded, think carefully about how you and your team have overcome challenges, and be prepared to talk about it.

 Venture capitalists specialize in different areas.
 Before presenting them with your business plan, executive summary, or pitch deck, know the types of businesses they back.
 This helps you establish rapport.
 Knowing your VC’s specialty also helps you avoid wasting your time on investors that aren’t a good fit for your business.